iotaledger/rosetta-iota/docs/pages/deployment.md

 ## Further notes:

 The HORNET node will be bootstrapped automatically with recent snapshots to start synchronizing from a more recent block. **For `chrysalis-mainnet`, the snapshots will be automatically downloaded from https://chrysalis-dbfiles.iota.org.
-For `testnet7`, the snapshots will be automatically downloaded from https://dbfiles.testnet.chrysalis2.com.
+For `chrysalis-devnet`, the snapshots will be automatically downloaded from http://dbfiles.chrysalis-devnet.iota.cafe.
 If you want to bootstrap the HORNET node yourself, you can do so by placing your snapshots appropriately in the `data/snapshots` directory.**